Month 12, Day 17, Thursday 9:05 a.m.

 Tanya rolled her jaw with frustration.
 “Even if you’re not hurting too badly now, that could just be the shock.
 Something in the air could have been poisonous.
 At best, you both likely will need a calming potion.
 You were just caught in an alchemy experiment that could have killed you.”
 Having done her duty in warning them, Tanya strode off toward the dorms, where she had a room with an attached bathroom to herself.

 ‘Tanya looked at the clock right before the sirens went off,’ Sebastien repeated to herself.
 ‘Did she know?
 Was it planned?’
 She looked at her palm.
-The thin scars where she’d fallen on glass were almost invisible.
-She’d been extra careful to heal them completely before anyone else had a chance to see them, just in case.
+The thin scars where she’d fallen on glass during the warehouse attack were almost invisible.
+She’d been extra careful to heal them completely before anyone had a chance to see them, just in case.

 She’d recognized similar scarring on Tanya’s arm.
-Except Tanya’s scarring had obviously been deeper, and the pattern matched what Sebastien imagined a wound from a glass ball exploding and embedding its pieces into the flesh might look like.
+Except Tanya’s scarring had obviously been deeper.
+The pattern matched what Sebastien imagined a wound from a glass ball exploding and embedding its pieces into the flesh might look like.

 ‘Tanya was the sorcerer who attacked Oliver’s warehouse.
 Which means Tanya is working with the Morrows.
 And she just blew up the divination room to keep me from being caught.
 Or, more accurately, to keep Siobhan Naught, the Raven Queen, from being caught.’